WCH Diagnostics: Screening Colonoscopy

 If you are at increased risk for colorectal cancer, you may need to begin screening earlier and be screened more often.
 Risk factors include:

 If you have any of these risk factors, it’s critically important to schedule a screening colonoscopy.
-No referral is necessary to receive a screening – all you need to do is call us to schedule one at 330) 202-5686.
+No referral is necessary to receive a screening – all you need to do is call us to schedule one with one of our team members by calling (330) 202-5686.